Leading and Managing Culture Change Starts With a Shift in Thinking

 Public learning includes truth-telling, revealing mistakes, admitting when you don’t have all the answers, and sharing confusion and even uncomfortable emotions.
 This is an inside-out experience of our imagination, emotions, and human spirit.

 2. Executives do the change work first.
 Executives must lead by engagement and example in the transformation process.
 Senior leaders must own and model the new behaviors before engaging numerous key leaders in the change process.

 3. Develop vertical capability.
 Dealing with the increased complexity across organizational boundaries and market systems requires maturity, developing from dependent to independent to interdependent leadership cultures.
 We call this the vertical framework for changing leadership culture.
 This allows people to grow increasingly capable of sophistication in the face of complexity.

 4. Leadership culture changes by advancing beliefs and practices simultaneously.
 Best beliefs drive best practices drive best beliefs.
 Like an infinity loop, beliefs and practices are mutual and interdependent.

-5. Sustainable culture change is a learn-as-you-go process embedded in the work of the organization.
+5. Managing sustainable culture change is a learn-as-you-go process embedded in the work of the organization.
 Leaders need to learn new beliefs by inventing and testing new ways of working together.
 Culture work is just as important as the organization’s focus on technical systems and processes.
 Culture development is the work, not a separate “training exercise.”

 Based on these 5 principles, we’ve seen executives, leadership teams, and entire organizations “grow bigger minds,” creating an organizational culture capable of learning, changing, and succeeding in uncertain, complex times.

-Changing Culture: 4 Phases, Not 4 Steps
+Managing Culture Change: 4 Phases, Not 4 Steps

 Our approach is focused on growing bigger minds and fostering the thinking that allows for creative action in the face of complexity.
 Based on the above 5 principles, we use 4 broad, overlapping, and reinforcing phases: